srtfisher/wp-composer/readme.txt

 == Description ==

+Adding Composer dependency management to WP CLI.
+Allows you to recursivly install/update composer packages inside of all of your WordPress plugins and themes.

 ### What is this using?
 This package uses a great piece of software called [WP-CLI](http://wp-cli.org/).
 It provides a command line interface for WordPress management.
 We are a plugin providing Composer management inside of WP CLI.